Gain access to exclusive preclinical content.

 Increasing Death Rate:

 It is projected that by 2040 CKD will be the 5th leading cause of death.
-As of 2022 this is up 41.5% from 2013 when CKD was only the 19th leading cause of death.
+This is up 41.5% from 2013 when CKD was only the 19th leading cause of death.

 Chronic Kidney Disease (CKD)